 Only by understanding “Why” your differences exist, and by paying attention to how efforts feel inside AND outside, will you figure out what adjustments you need to make when moving between outdoor and indoor workouts.

 SHOULD I USE THE 4DP NUMBERS THAT I GOT INDOORS TO SET TARGETS WHEN I’M RIDING OUTSIDE?
 IF NOT, DO I NEED TO DO A FITNESS TEST OUTSIDE?

-All of the outdoor workouts in The Sufferfest indoor / outdoor and event prep training plans include RPE, Heart Rate and Power Targets.
-The power targets will be based off of your FTP, Maximal Aerobic Power (MAP) or Anaerobic Capacity (AC).
+All of the outdoor workouts in The Sufferfest indoor/outdoor and event prep training plans include RPE, Heart Rate, and Power Targets.
+The power targets will be based on your FTP, Maximal Aerobic Power (MAP), or Anaerobic Capacity (AC).
 Since the TrainingPeaks Workout Builder only allows power targets to be based on FTP, MAP and AC-based targets will be expressed as an FTP target with a much larger range to account for individual differences.

 To start we recommend using your 4DP metrics from your most recent Full Frontal fitness test to set your specific power targets.
 Pay attention to your RPE and heart rate during these efforts so you can compare them to similar power efforts you have completed inside and adjust the targets accordingly.

 Another option is to complete the Full Frontal test outside to definitively set your outdoor power targets.
 That's easier said than done.
 Because of the variability in terrain, traffic, and road conditions completing Full Frontal outside is challenging.
 Not only do you need good roads that allow you to safely and legally ride for up to 20 minutes without stopping or slowing down, but you also need roads that allow you to hit the exact recovery durations between the efforts.
 If you extend the recovery time between efforts while riding outside your results won't be accurate.